 Voting Against the Absence of My FatherJaseth Beason Belchertown

 When I was a child, voting was a little confusing to me.
-I usually ask my parents why voting was important.
-My mother would say to me, voting is a choice and it had something to do with the future.
-Voting helps determine how our communities and country is governed.
+I usually asked my parents why voting was important.
+My mother would say to me, “Voting is a choice,” and it had something to do with the future.
+Voting helps determine how our communities and country are governed.

-One of the advantages of my father working abroad was, in my community, our home was the first to have a television set and a refrigerator.
-So everyone in the community including relatives wanted to be at our house every Saturday and Sunday evening to watch Charles Bronson movies and the Macgyver series movies.
+One of the advantages of my father’s work abroad was, in my community, our home was the first to have a television set and a refrigerator.
+So everyone in the community including relatives wanted to be at our house every Saturday and Sunday evening to watch Charles Bronson movies and the MacGyver series movies.
 It was a pleasure to see such happiness and loving kindness among everyone in the living room.
 In our day, I would say, the great Charles Bronson on our black-and-white TV, brought families together.
 Though it might seem simple now, as a child, it was an amazing experience to have such a good feeling.
 These gatherings at my home to watch our black-and-white TV, lasted about three months every year and we enjoyed every bit of it.

 The disadvantage of this program was not having my father around all year long.
-We knew that at a certain time of the year when word started to go around in the community stating “telegram a run fi the man them fi guh back a foriegn”, our families would get worried.
-Kids knew they would not see their dads for about nine months, mothers and wives knew they would have to carry the family burden by themselves while missing their husbands.
+We knew that at a certain time of the year when word started to go around in the community stating “Telegram a run fi the man them fi guh back a foreign”, our families would get worried.
+Kids knew they would not see their dads for about nine months; mothers and wives knew they would have to carry the family burden by themselves while missing their husbands.

-As a family, we face challenges after challenges, disappointment, heartbreak, sickness, rejection because my father wasn’t around to defend us from the community.
+As a family, we faced challenges after challenges, disappointment, heartbreak, sickness, rejection because my father wasn’t around to defend us from the community.
 After nine months of hard work, my dad would be home for Christmas.
 My family was overjoyed and excited when my dad came back home.

 Meanwhile families back home suffer and struggle to make two ends meet when the breadwinner of the family dies.
 I felt like my childhood was a nightmare.
 When I talk about my past life I still hurt a lot.
 Mainly because of the way people choose to use people’s right to vote.

 My life experience changed my perspective on voting in Jamaica.
 Exercising one’s right to vote was very important.
 My parents believed that voting for the right political party would land them closer towards their dream of being financially stable.
-We had many different political parties, but the two popular ones are the People National Party ( P.N.P) and Jamaica Labour Party (J.L.P).
-They used the bright orange colour to represent the “People National Party”, and the color green to represent “Jamaica labour party”.
-It was a pleasure to gather together to discuss political affiliations with companions, relatives and friends.
+We had many different political parties, but the two popular ones are the People National Party ( PNP) and Jamaica Labour Party (JLP).
+They used the bright orange color to represent the PNP, and the color green to represent JLP.
+It was a pleasure to gather together to discuss political affiliations with companions, relatives, and friends.
 They would talk about the benefits and purpose of each politician representing their values and their plan to make the communities better.
 They would encourage each adult to vote for many different reasons to see who is the best fit to represent the communities at large.